 Octreotide scan: The tumor's cancer cells may have proteins, or receptors, that bind to other substances.
 These receptors may bind to a substance called octreotide.
 To detect cancer, octreotide is mixed with a radioactive agent and injected into your arm.
 A special scan shows highlighted areas if cancer is present.

 Types of neuroendocrine cancer

 Carcinoid: These slow-growing tumors are found in the lining of the gastrointestinal tract, which has more neuroendocrine cells than anywhere else in the body.
 According to the American Cancer Society, about 8,000 cases of this type are diagnosed each year in the U.S. The average age of people affected is the early 60s.
-African-Americans are more likely than whites to develop them, and they occur slightly more often in women.
+Black people are more likely than white people to develop them, and they occur slightly more often in women.

 Pancreatic neuroendocrine tumors: These make up less than 5% of pancreatic tumors.
 They typically have better outcomes than other pancreatic cancers.
 They form in hormone-producing endocrine cells and may be malignant or benign.

 - Functioning NETs: About half of pancreatic NETs are functioning, meaning they make hormones that cause symptoms.